darshanbajgain/MyServlet/README.md

 ```
 Explanation:
-Cookie nameCookie = new Cookie("name", username);: This line creates a new Cookie object named "name" with the value of the submitted username.
+- **Cookie nameCookie = new Cookie("name", username);** : This line creates a new Cookie object named "name" with the value of the submitted username.
-response.addCookie(nameCookie);: This line adds the cookie to the response.
+- **response.addCookie(nameCookie);** : This line adds the cookie to the response.
 The client's browser will receive and store this cookie for subsequent requests.

 **Servlet2 - Cookie Retrieval**